 Michele Spring, a full-time working mom and paleo lifestyle blogger from Thriving On Paleo, says:

 They kind of look like Slim Jim's, but that's where the resemblance ends.
-They are made from 100% Grass-fed beef, are free of any synthetic nitrates, nitrites, or MSG, are gluten-free, Whole30 approved, and are shelf stable for an entire year!
+They are made from 100% Grass-fed and finished beef, are free of any synthetic nitrates, nitrites, or MSG, are gluten-free, Whole30 approved, and are shelf stable for an entire year!
 I feel totally good about buying these, eating them, and feeding them to my family.

 Now you can stop wondering, "is jerky healthy?" and start knowing that Chomps are. :)